 Photo: Gayle McLeod

-• It has just the right amount of flavor.
-Other recipes I’ve tried are either too heavy on spices and aromatics or a little too bland.
-This version has the perfect balance of onion, garlic, and warming spices.
+• It has the perfect balance of flavor.
+Other recipes I’ve tried go too heavy on the spices or end up a little bland.
+My version strikes the perfect balance with onion, garlic, and warming spices.

 Ingredients for butternut squash soup recipe.